 The Composite Technician Certificate was developed many years ago and we use this as our starting point to provide a great introduction into the field.
 The certificate covers all the important basics regarding composites manufacturing and repair.
 We quickly move beyond this into advanced materials and methods used throughout much of the industry.
 For training material we closely follow the FAA guidelines but have many other valuable sources as well.
 The majority of our students in the various Applied Science and Manufacturing courses are aerospace employed technicians and engineers they bring to us current and specific knowledge of processes and materials used throughout the area.
 Beyond that, we continually look into other fields besides aerospace to see what their challenges are.
 Marine and automotive are big players but with the continued technology expansion and new companies in the game, knowledge and creative uses of composite materials are spreading fast.

-This course combines the Composites Technician Certificate program with our Advanced Composite Fabrication and Repair class in order to be able to deliver more current methods and technologies as fast as they're developed.
-This course is taught by Damian Cianci who's been teaching technology and manufacturing courses with the college for over thirteen years.
-His delivery of this program have received many accolades from the aerospace community and have helped many students find employment in aerospace composite repair.
+Damian continually develops this course as new technology emerges.
+He's has been teaching technology and manufacturing courses with the college for over fourteen years and his delivery of this program has received many accolades from the aerospace community and has helped many students find employment in the aerospace composite field.